kitkatastrophicfailure/Android-Backup-Tool/README.md

 * **Android SDK Platform-Tools**: This contains `adb.exe`.
 Download the tools from the official Android developer website and place `adb.exe` (and its DLLs, if any) in the project folder.

 #### Prepare and Run the Application
-1. Save the application's Python script (`backup_tool.py`) inside your project folder.
+1. Save the application's Python script (`backup_tool.pyw`) inside your project folder.
 2. Ensure `adb.exe` is in the same folder.
 3. Open a Command Prompt or PowerShell and install the required Python libraries:
     ```bash